-- 7.3 You should be aware that changes to your terms of employment will be permanent and that you will not be able to make another formal request until 12 months after the date of your original application. - 7.4 If your line manager and/or Principal needs more time to make a decision, they will ask for your agreement to delay the decision for up to a further 14 days.
-For example, your line manager and/or Principal may need more time to investigate how your request can be accommodated or to consult several members of staff. - 7.5 There will be circumstances where, due to educational, business and operational requirements, we are unable to agree to a request.
+- 7.3 You should be aware that changes to your terms of employment will be permanent and that you will be able to make only one further formal request until 12 months after the date of your original application. - 7.4 If your line manager and/or Principal needs more time to make a decision, they will ask for your agreement to delay the decision for up to a further 14 days.
+For example, your line manager and/or Principal may need more time to investigate how your request can be accommodated or to consult several members of staff.
+You must receive a response to your request within two months of putting it in. - 7.5 There will be circumstances where, due to educational, business and operational requirements, we are unable to agree to a request.
 In these circumstances, your line manager and/or Principal will write to you: - a) Giving the business reason(s) for turning down your application; - b) Explaining why the business reasons apply in your case; and - c) Setting out the appeal procedure. - 7.6 The eight business reasons for which we may reject your request are: - a) the burden of additional costs; - b) detrimental effect on ability to meet customer demand; - c) inability to reorganise work among existing staff; - d) inability to recruit additional staff; - e) detrimental impact on quality; - f) detrimental impact on performance; - g) insufficiency of work during the periods that you propose to work; and - h) planned changes.